 Cornwall ready to re-take its position as Europe’s leading tin producer

-Tin is already designated as a critical mineral by both China and the US, and is on the edge of criticality in the EU raw material risk matrix.
+There is no primary tin production in Europe.
+Tin is designated as a critical metal for the UK, and a robust domestic supply is imperative.
 Cornwall is well placed through the tonnage and high grades of its tin resources to re-take its former position as Europe’s leading tin producing area.

 "The IEA warns that "today's supply and investment plans for many critical minerals fall well short of what is needed to support an accelerated deployment of solar panels, wind turbines and electric vehicles." ("The Role of Critical Minerals in Clean Energy Transitions," May 2021) Right now, the tin market is struggling to supply even current demand with a ferocious squeeze gripping both the London Metal Exchange (LME) contract and the physical supply chain.
 Tin demand will only increase as the decarbonisation momentum builds, which poses big questions of a supply chain that is dominated by an unlikely combination of artisanal and small-scale miners (ASM) and state-owned producers."